We So what are the 4 ways to winter-proof your skin?

 - Introduce Body Lotion in to your skin care routine.
 It is free of emulsifiers, rich in vitamin E, jojoba oil and shea butter.
 Perfect for application after your shower and is a rich formula but does not leave any greasy film on the skin.

-- Oleogel Plus – Winter Skin Survival in a jar!
-Oleogel does not contain any water and is perfect for melting into the skin to provide essential lipids to maintain the skin’s water content and optimal skin health.
-This amazing product combats impaired skin barriers, dry lips, cracked heels, dry elbows, cracked nipples, cradle cap and is a great night mask for lips dry skins / hands, barrier protection from wind burn and assists AND accelerates wound healing.
+- Oleogel Plus – Winter-Proof Skin Survival in a jar!
+Oleogel does not contain any water.
+It is perfect for melting into the skin to provide essential lipids to maintain the skin’s water content and optimal skin health.
+This amazing product combats impaired skin barriers such as:

 - Lip Balm hydrates and provides protection to repair dry, cracked lips and maintain healthy lips.
-Incorporate the application for lip balm, into your night time routine and let the product work it’s magic overnight!
+We recommend you incorporate the application into your night time routine and let the product work it’s magic overnight!

-- Other nourishing oils for your skin are avocado and kiwi oil which can be added to your customised serum or base cream moisturiser!
+- We also provide other nourishing oils for your skin such as avocado and kiwi oil which can be added to your customised serum or base cream moisturiser.

 Enjoy the extra TLC your skin is asking for this winter… and focus on nourishing, restoring and protecting your skin’s barrier!